Gleyber Torres Player Props: Yankees vs. White Sox

-Gleyber Torres -- with a slugging percentage of .209 in his past 10 games, including no home runs) -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the mound, on June 7 at 7:05 PM ET.
+On Thursday, Gleyber Torres (.227 on-base percentage in past 10 games, 101 points below season-long percentage) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the White Sox.

 Gleyber Torres Game Info & Props vs. the White Sox